SyncfusionExamples/asp-net-mvc-size-modes/README.md

 # Size Modes

-This resoisitory contains the sample that how to change the size modes for application or control in ASP.NET MVC controls.
+This resoisitory contains the sample that how to change the size modes for application or ASP.NET MVC controls at run time.